 - Average KM driven per car: 12,160

-- For petrol / diesel cars, average CO2 kg emitted per KM: 0.176 [based on BEIS (Department for Business, Energy and Industrial Strategy) annual passenger car emissions in UK (2017)]
+- For petrol / diesel cars, average CO2 kg emitted per KM: 0.176 [based on DESNZ (Department for Energy Security and Net Zero) annual passenger car emissions in UK (2017)]

 - For Electric Cars, average CO2 kg emitted per KM: 0.0125 [based on a future national grid carbon intensity of 50g/kWh – as recommended to achieve Net Zero by the Committee on Climate Change in its 2019 Progress Report to Parliament, and an EV propulsion efficiency of 0.25 kWh/km)

 2030 is when the Committee on Climate Change has recommended a grid intensity of 50g/kWh be reached by in order to reach net zero by 2050.

 - UK – 29.8 mmt CO2 from international and domestic passenger flights departing from UK in 2018 (3rd largest country emissions in the world after USA and China)